wach128/cordova-plugin-health/README.md

 #### Android quirks

 - Currently, it is not possible to group by activity type in aggregated queries, only the total time for all activities can be returned.
 See discussion [here](https://stackoverflow.com/questions/77512832/how-to-aggregate-by-exercise-type-in-the-android-health-connect-api/77512845#77512845).
+- When storing heart_rate, you can also provide the value as an array of [ {bpm: 81, timestamp: Date }, ... ].
+This is how the heart rate is actually stored internally.

 ### store()